 - Police Reports and Witness Statements.
 If you want to have copies of any statements you made, other witness statements, or the police reports to help you prepare for trial, you should file a Motion for Discovery in person with the court no later than 30 days after your initial appearance.
 Forms for this Motion are available at the court.

 Will I have to pay more than the amount on the citation if I am found guilty?

 It is a possibility.
 First, the City Attorney may request payment for such things as witness fees ($7.00 per lay witness).
 The fine amount on your citation is not the maximum fine in most cases.
 The Judge has the authority to impose a higher fine if he or she deems it appropriate.
 The fine can also be lower.
 Finally, if you do subpoena witnesses, you will not be reimbursed for these expenses even if you are found not guilty.

 What if I need a postponement?

 If you have good cause to delay your trial date, you may ask the Judge for an adjournment.
-You must do so at least one week before the trial date.
+You must do so at least ten (10) business days before the trial date.
 The Judge will then decide whether or not to grant your request.

 If I am found guilty, can I appeal?